-Patients will be randomized using the following stratification factors: nature of disease (visceral metastases versus bone only metastases versus other) and sensitivity to endocrine therapy (no prior endocrine therapy versus primary resistance versus secondary resistance).
-The study population will be monitored upon enrollment to include no more than 100 endocrine therapy naïve patients.
+Enrollment will close when approximately 450 EP patients have been randomized at a starting dose of 150 mg Q12H.
+Patients will be randomized using the following stratification factors: nature of disease (visceral metastases versus bone only metastases versus other) and sensitivity to endocrine therapy (primary resistance versus secondary resistance).
 The presence of visceral metastases refers to lung, liver, pleural, or peritoneal involvement at the time of randomization.
 Primary clinical resistance to endocrine therapy is defined as follows: 1) for endocrine therapy in the adjuvant setting, recurrence within the first 2 years of adjuvant endocrine therapy while on endocrine therapy or 2) for endocrine therapy in the locally advanced or metastatic setting, progression within first 6 months of initiating first-line endocrine therapy while on endocrine therapy.
 Patients receiving prior endocrine therapy who do not meet the definition of primary clinical resistance will be considered to have secondary clinical resistance.

-Data base lock for the interim analysis for efficacy will occur when approximately 270 investigator-assessed PFS events have been observed.
-Database lock for the primary analysis of the PFS endpoint will occur when approximately 385 investigator-assessed PFS events have been observed.
+Data base lock for the interim analysis for efficacy will occur when approximately 309 investigator-assessed PFS events have been observed.
+Database lock for the primary analysis of the PFS endpoint will occur when approximately 441 investigator-assessed PFS events have been observed.
 All patients will be followed for progression and survival information until death or study completion, whichever occurs first.